 When we create something we use with our students and families and share about it here on our blog, in our book, on social media, while we are out presenting, etc, WE WOULD LOVE FOR YOU TO USE IT!!!
 YES, you can use that resource you found of ours, modify it, adapt it, customize it, however you need to for the needs of your students and families.
 YES, you can share it with your colleagues, teacher friends, PLN, etc. WE WANT YOU TO SHARE FORWARD!
 We love it when you come back and with us too. 🙂 We will celebrate with you!

-As you share with others, we ask that you please share that the resource was inspired by or came from Innovating Play.
+As you share with others, we ask that you share that the resource was inspired by or came from Innovating Play.
 Please see our Copyright Policy for more details.

 Types of Resources in Our Toy Box